-The climate of the highcountry areas of Peel Forest Park is quite different from the lowland areas.
-The rainfall increases with increasing distance from the coast, however the entire climatic cycle and especially Peel Forest Park’s diverse rainfall distribution is influenced by the nature of the winds.
-This is particularly the case with the dry northwest winds.
+Weather: The climate of the highcountry areas of Peel Forest Park is quite different from that of the lowland areas.
+The rainfall increases with increasing distance from the coast, and the winds influence the climatic cycle.
+Peel Forest’s diverse rainfalld istribution is particularly influenced by the dry northwest winds.

 Average rainfall is 1160 mm per annum.
 Snow may fall at any time of the year and short-duration heavy snowfalls are often experienced between June and September.